koliseoapi/help/content/about/privacy.md

 ## Data deletion

-If you want us to delete your data, get in contact by sending your request to info@koliseo.com, attaching a way to confirm that you own the related account.
+If you want us to delete your data, get in contact by sending your request to info@koliseo.com from the email address associated with your user account.

 ## Changes